-Who Holds The Title?
+Determining Who Holds The Title

-It’s important to work with your title company to make sure that the wording on on your title accurately describes who has right to transfer ownership.
+It’s important to work with your title company to make sure that the wording on your title accurately describes who has the right to transfer ownership.
 Your title phrasing may also affect how you pay property taxes and fees if you sell your home in the future.

 Title companies usually manage the closing on your home.
 This service may be called “settlement.”
 They appoint a signing agent or real estate attorney (depending on what your state requires) to review all closing documents and finalize the deed and title transfer.